AdobeDocs/uxp-photoshop/src/pages/guides/hybrid-plugins/index.md

 ## UXP Hybrid plugin vs Photoshop C++ plugins

-A UXP hybrid plugin should not be confused with a Photoshop C++ plugin [built using CSDK](../../ps_reference/media/cpp-pluginsdk/).
+A UXP hybrid plugin should not be confused with a Photoshop C++ plugin [built using the C++ SDK](../../ps_reference/media/cpp-pluginsdk/).

 What you choose depends upon your use case.
 For example, if you wish to build a Photoshop filter that appears under the Filter menu or implement a new file type, you probably should create a C++ plugin using PS CSDK.
 But opt for UXP Hybrid plugins if you want to write generic C++ code alongside JavaScript.

-We are exploring ways to integrate the two types in the future.
-Lookout for updates in our [forums](https://forums.creativeclouddeveloper.com/) and [newsletters](https://www.adobe.com/subscription/ccdevnewsletter.html)
+We have opened the pathway to allow a .uxpaddon to [utilize the Photoshop C++ SDK](./getting-started/index.md#photoshop-c-sdk).
+In this way, you create a compiled filter and bundle it with a UXP dialog to control it.
+Bear in mind that the filter in this example would only be known to the UXP hybrid plugin.

 ## Minimum Version Requirements